miguelwon/agente/README.md

 ### Creating Multi-Agent Systems

-You can create complex multi-agent systems where agents can interact with each other:
+You can create complex multi-agent systems where agents can call other agents using the `@agent_tool` decorator.

+For now the framework was designed to work with a hierarchical structure, where a main agent can call other specialized agents that can call other agents and so on.
+These sub-agents must be `TaskAgents` that inherit from `BaseTaskAgent` and must have a `complete_task` method that returns the result of the task.

 ```python
 from agente.core.base import BaseAgent,BaseTaskAgent